-- 1. The cylinder with appropriate shielding gas, should stand upright and be secured against tipping over in accordance with safety requirements. - 2.
+- 1. The cylinder with appropriate shielding gas, should stand upright and be secured against tipping over in accordance with safety requirements (for pressurized gas cylinders.)
+If you use the transport trolley provided, place the cylinder on the trolley platform and secure it against tipping over. - 2.
 Make sure that the valve cylinder is closed. - 3.
-Connect properly gas regulator to cylinder valve.

-- 4. Connect the gas hose into gas regulator outlet.
+Connect properly gas regulator to cylinder valve. - 4.
+Connect the appropriate gas hose into gas regulator outlet.
 Use special clamps to seal connection. - 5.
-Connect gas hose to the connection on the device (8). - 0
+Connect gas hose to the connection in the device.